trackabout/login-ad/login-ad.md

 ### Fixes

 * **TrackAbout Mobile 7 » Service Notes Field**: The **Service** **Notes** field now displays all of the notes entered into the field without them being cut off by the onscreen keyboard.
-* **TrackAbout Web » Black Hole Finds Report**: Improvements were made on how the Black Hole Finds report was sorting and displaying results.
+* **TrackAbout Web » Black Hole Finds Report**: Improvements were made to how the Black Hole Finds report was sorting and displaying results.